 Site Preparation – funding covers any work done to allow the installation of the equipment being purchased in the project.
 This task can involve many different things, depending on the project.
-Funds can be used to construct a dock to sit the pumpout on, digging trenches for piping, engineering plans to design and plan for the pumpout equipment installation, construct retaining walls to protect the pumpout equipment, etc.
+Funds can be digging trenches for piping and engineering plans to design and plan for the pumpout equipment installation.

-Renovation – funding covers any work to be done to an existing pumpout system site to prepare for the installation of new pumpout equipment.
+Renovation – funding covers work to be done to an existing pumpout system or project site to prepare for the installation of new pumpout equipment.

-Equipment Purchase – funding covers the purchase of any authorized pumpout equipment or waste receptacle, as well as the sales tax, and delivery fees to get the equipment to the facility.
+Equipment Purchase – funding covers the purchase - as well as the sales tax, and delivery fees to get the equipment to the facility - of any authorized pumpout equipment.
 Authorized pumpout equipment can be portable pumpout carts, stationary pumpout systems, pumpout vessels, dump stations, lift stations, meters to accurately measure gallons pumped, run time counters or holding tanks.

 Equipment Installation – funding covers the cost of installing the plumbing and/or electric to the pumpout equipment.
 It can also cover the training of pumpout operators.

 Operations – funding covers the salaries of the facility’s workers when operating the pumpout equipment and/or pumpout vessels.

 Maintenance and Repairs – funding covers the costs to maintain and repair a pumpout system.
 The facility can hire an outside vendor to do routine maintenance and repairs to the system.
 The facility can also use in-house staff members to maintain and repair the system.

 Sewage Hauling – funding covers the cost to hire a licensed contractor to haul the facility’s sewage, collected from a permitted holding tank, to a permitted wastewater treatment facility or sewage transfer station.